Noisy Interactive Quantum Communication: Results in Other Models

-If we allow, in the entanglement distribution phase, for $l_c N^\prime$ transmissions of registers of size $q$ from Alice to Bob, we want quantum error correcting codes on a register of size $q$, a transmission rate $R_Q = \frac{1}{l_c} \log_q (2 s)$, and some corresponding maximum tolerable error rate $\delta$.
-We only consider here exact quantum error correcting codes, but the analysis extends to approximate ones for which we might also allow for some deviation from perfect transmission.
-To choose $q, l_c$ and $\delta$, we first note that in the actual simulation part we need to transmit classical messages chosen from a set of size $|\Gamma|$ over the same quantum channel used to distribute entanglement, so a first constraint is $q \geq |\Gamma|$.
-Then, to make sure that the simulation succeeds in the second part, the total number of corruptions should be bounded by $(\frac{1}{2} - \epsilon) N^\prime = \frac{N^\prime}{2} - \epsilon N^\prime$.
-Hence, since an adversary could choose to put all of her allowed corruptions in the first part instead of the second part, the QECC should also be able to recover from the same number of errors, $\frac{N^\prime}{2} - \epsilon N^\prime$.
-If the QECC can tolerate an error rate of $\delta$, we need the length of the entanglement distribution part to satisfy $l_c \geq \frac{1 - 2 \epsilon}{2 \delta}$, and then the whole simulation protocol can tolerate $\frac{N^\prime}{2} - \epsilon N^\prime$ adversarial errors during a total of $(l_c + 1) N^\prime$ communications, i.e.~it can tolerate an error rate of $\frac{1 - 2\epsilon}{2 (l_c + 1)}$ (note that if we restrict ourselves to an alternating instead of oblivious communication model, a factor of $2$ appears in front of $l_c$ due to the fact that the adversary can choose to corrupt the transmissions of one particular party during the entanglement transmission phase, but there is now twice as much communication during that phase).
+To determine the relationship between $q, l,$ and $\delta$ required for the simulation to succeed, we first note that in the protocol implementation phase (the second phase of the simulation), we transmit classical messages chosen from a set of size $|\Gamma|$ over the quantum channel.
+For simplicity, we choose~$q \geq |\Gamma|$.
+To ensure that this second phase succeeds, the number of corruptions in it should be bounded by $(\tfrac{1}{2} - \epsilon) N^\prime$.
+An adversary could choose to put all of the allowed corruptions in the first (entanglement distribution) phase, so the QECC should be able to recover from the same number of errors.
+In other words, we require~$\delta l N' \ge \tfrac{N^\prime}{2} - \epsilon N^\prime$.
+The length of the message in the entanglement distribution phase satisfies~$l \geq \tfrac{1 - 2 \epsilon}{2 \delta}$.
+In summary, the entire simulation tolerates $\tfrac{N^\prime}{2} - \epsilon N^\prime$ adversarial errors during a total of $(l + 1) N^\prime$ transmissions of size~$q$ registers provided a suitable QECC exists.
+The error rate tolerated is $\tfrac{1 - 2\epsilon}{2 (l + 1)}$.

+The above analysis applies to the oblivious communication model.
+If we restrict ourselves to the alternating communication model, we have twice as much communication, i.e., $2 l N'$ size-$q$ registers, in the entanglement transmission phase.
+The adversary can choose to corrupt the transmissions of one party alone, so~$l \geq \tfrac{1 - 2 \epsilon}{2 \delta}$ as before.
+The total number of transmissions is, however, $(2l + 1)N^\prime$, so the error rate tolerated is $\tfrac{1 - 2\epsilon}{2 (2l + 1)}$.